helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

 * Retail CD (64-bit Windows): `C:\Program Files (x86)\LucasArts\SWKotOR2\`
 * Steam (32-bit Windows): `C:\GOG Games\Star Wars - KotOR2`

-If you do not know if you have Windows 64-bit or 32-bit, [refer this article to find out](https://www.lifewire.com/am-i-running-a-32-bit-or-64-bit-version-of-windows-2624475).
+If you do not know if you have Windows 64-bit or 32-bit, refer this article, ["How to Tell if You Have Windows 64-Bit or 32-Bit"](https://www.lifewire.com/am-i-running-a-32-bit-or-64-bit-version-of-windows-2624475), to find out.

 ### Will you upload your mods to Steam Workshop?